Bitewulign/Beta212312/README.md

 # Bit21
-I want to boost in Data science and programming
+I want to boost in Data science and programming.